zeroc00I/VirtualAndroidToBugHunt/README.md

 Download your burp certificate accessing http://127.0.0.1:8080 using your favorite browser

 ## 6 - Click on CA Certificate on top right of burp local page
-Doing the download of cacert.der file.
+Downloading the cacert.der file.

-## 7 - Following commands have to be made inside of your terminal, in the same path that you have the cacert.der
+## 7 - The following commands have to be made inside of your terminal, in the same path that you have the cacert.der
 ```
 openssl x509 -inform DER -in cacert.der -out cacert.pem
 openssl x509 -inform PEM -subject_hash_old -in cacert.pem |head -1 (Will be displayed a HASH)